fusionfabric/open-api-standard/Fields_and_Parameters.md

     `format`

 >   **MUST NOT** define binary content as string

+>  **SHOULD** use string type and date or date-time format for date and/or time fields

 >  Enumerations **SHOULD** be used to define a closed set of allowed field values e.g. the following shows a set of possible values for an item’s status: